Brett-Kennedy/GermanTankProblem/README.md

 Experiments with random forests were done using all 100 parts found as features.
 As the training size was increased, the random forest learned better to use less features, and to rely more heavily on the later features.
 Given a sufficient number of training records (approximately 6,000 to 10,000) in this case, the random forest learns to rely entirely on the maximum part found.

 ## Conclusions
 This is another example where adding features, even features with real signal to a model decreases, as opposed to increasing, the overall accuracy.
 In this case the features are clearly non-independent of each other.
+It is, however, not possible to prove a negative result here, and further experiments with other techniques to incorporate multiple observations may work better than those presented here.
+For example, it would be possible to weight observations and to adjust less-plausible estimations using techniques other than those presented here.
+This is simply a presentation, and not proof, of the optimality of the estimator.